 These surveys not only assess the structural integrity but also uncover potential hidden issues that may impact renovation plans and budgets.

-Moreover, understanding the nuances of listed building consent is essential to ensure compliance with preservation regulations.
+Moreover, understanding the nuances of listed building consent is essential to ensuring compliance with preservation regulations.

-In essence, renovating a period property is not merely about modernizing a space but about honoring its history and craftsmanship.
+In essence, renovating a period property is not merely about modernising a space but about honouring its history and craftsmanship.

 Each step taken towards restoration contributes to preserving our architectural heritage for future generations to appreciate.